RespiraWorks/Ventilator/2_Research_&_Development/Project-Venturi/README.md

 You then need to convert from dP to voltage, if using an analog sensor, or from dP to serial, if using an I2C sensor.

-[This short spreadsheet](https://docs.google.com/spreadsheets/d/1G9Kb-ImlluK8MOx-ce2rlHUBnTOtAFQvKjjs1bEhlpM/edit#gid=963553579) to return the transfer function.
+You can use [this short spreadsheet](https://docs.google.com/spreadsheets/d/1G9Kb-ImlluK8MOx-ce2rlHUBnTOtAFQvKjjs1bEhlpM/edit#gid=963553579) to return the transfer function.

 **TODO:** make spreadsheet contents visible here